Author Names |

 Print book (with no DOI) |

-Continue the above patterns, adding additional authors as needed.
+Continue the above patterns, adding additional authors up to 20 as needed.
+For 21+ authors, add the first 19, then an ellipsis (...), then the last author.

 Reference list examples: